Things you can do to keep your carpets clean

 What's in your carpet?

-Our truck mounted, cleaning machine, develops extremely high temperatures at or above 240 degrees F and high velocity vacuum pressure to remove the following from carpets and soft furnishings (if present)
+Our truck mount cleaning machine removes the following from carpets and soft furnishings (if present)

 Food & spills